actionml/universal-recommender/README.md

 ## UR v0.8.0+ The UR Has Moved!

 The Universal Recommender has moved.
 Future versions will be included as a built-in Engine for the new [Harness Machine Learning Server](https://github.com/actionml/harness). the UR v0.8.0+ is data compatible with previous versions that are integrated with PredictionIO.
 This means you can export from UR+PIO and import into UR+Harness.
-See [Upgrading PIO to Harness](https://github.com/actionml/harness/blob/develop/docs/upgrading_from_pio_to_harness.md)
+See [Upgrading from PIO to Harness](https://github.com/actionml/harness/blob/develop/docs/upgrading_from_pio_to_harness.md)

 Adds: